vinfreecs/genga/docs/Ejection.rst

 Ejections
 =========

-The following parameters are relevant for ejections and can be set in the :literal:`param.dat` file:
+The following parameters are relevant for ejections and can be set in the :ref:`param.dat<ParamFile>` file:

 - :literal:`Inner truncation radius`
 - :literal:`Outer truncation radius`